 Fadel Zeidan, PhD, and his colleagues at Wake Forest University wanted to find out how mindfulness meditation affects pain reception.

-Researchers performed MRI exams, asking 18 subjects to lie still in an MRI chamber while they applied a series of neutral and painful stimuli.
+Researchers performed MRI exams on 18 subjects while they applied a series of neutral and painful stimuli.
 They then asked subjects to focus on the sensations of their breath while applying the stimuli again.

 Upon exiting the MRI, subjects rated the intensity and unpleasantness of the pain.